anjalee-kulasinghe/portfolio-project1-cv-website/README.md

 * **Home**
-  * On the left-hand side of the Home section, a watercolor-effect profile image is there to give the site an artistic look.
+  - As the background image, an image of me (Anjalee Kulasinghe) has been used.
+On top of the image, I have used a flat color overlay with opacity.
-  * On the right-hand side, there is a brief introduction to Anjalee Kulasinghe (me).
+  - There is a brief introduction to Anjalee Kulasinghe (me) with a simple animation used to give a welcome to the site.

 ![home_section](./assets/readme-assets/Home-section.PNG)